KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found `Magic Mirror` in file `MMM-FF-process-stats.css`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `MMM-FF-process-stats.scss`: Replace it with `MagicMirror²`.
+6. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-StatsJS by shin10](https://github.com/shin10/MMM-FF-StatsJS)

 1. Typo: Found `Magic Mirror` in file `MMM-FF-StatsJS.js`: Replace it with `MagicMirror²`.
+2. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-tenor-gif by shin10](https://github.com/shin10/MMM-FF-tenor-gif)